 Indiana Dunes National Park or State Park

 Indiana Dunes National Park spreads across 15 miles of the Lake Michigan shoreline.
-It has a great beach, hiking trails, and a very biodiverse habitat.
+It has beach access, hiking trails, and biodiverse habitat.
 Birders delight in seeing Sandhill Cranes and many other birds.

 The state park at Indiana Dunes has 147 reservable campsites, 134 of which are electric.
 The state park also has a six-month reservation window.